Contact Us Today! 317.341.4137

 Embracing and maximizing technology is also an important component of this contract.
 This comes in the form of both video remote interpreting (VRI), as well as remote CART services.
 VRI and remote CART can be viable options in many interpreting settings.
 In an effort to enhance and increase the use of these services, LUNA will be using a customized online platform that will help facilitate VRI and remote CART in a simplified, secure and streamlined manner.
 LUNA will roll out this new platform in late Fall to early Winter of 2014 along with training for end-users.

 There is a nationwide shortage of American Sign Language interpreters and Indiana is no exception.
 It is for this reason that LUNA will be collaborating with the three Interpreter Training Programs in the state, through the language access provided under this contract.
 We are thrilled to see what the future holds for the growth of the Indiana interpreting community by working with the students that graduate from the ASL interpreting programs at Indiana University/Purdue University Indianapolis (IUPUI), Goshen College and Bethel College.
 Seasoned interpreters will blaze the trail for these up-and-coming interpreters by working alongside one another with the dual goal of both increasing the number of available and qualified interpreters and meeting the interpreting needs of the State of Indiana.
-Look towards ongoing events and announcements about these professional development opportunities.
+Look towards ongoing events and announcements about these professional development opportunities and how you can get involved with ASL interpreting agencies.

 Communication is Key